Post-election lawsuits related to the 2020 U.S. presidential election from Wisconsin: Langenhorst v. Pecore

-Three residents filed a lawsuit against clerks in Menominee County, Dane County, and Milwaukee counties in the Eastern District of Wisconsin, Green Bay Division, on November 11, 2020.
+Three residents filed a lawsuit against clerks in Menominee, Dane, and Milwaukee counties in the Eastern District of Wisconsin, Green Bay Division, on November 11, 2020.
 The plaintiffs questioned the three counties that included a pandemic scenario in the definition of "indefinitely confined voters".
 Despite the State Supreme Court's ruling that the "advice [of including a pandemic scenario] was legally incorrect", this interpretation still caused a surge in absentee ballots this year.
 Additionally, the witness signature requirement was also relaxed.
 As the result, the plaintiffs wanted the ballots in the 3 counties (estimated 800,000 ballots) invalidated.
 The Trump campaign also alleged that three people who legally cast absentee ballots prior to election day died in the interim.
 Ann Jacobs of the Wisconsin Elections Commission stated: "They all died after they voted, so they were alive when they voted, and they died in the interim.
 With the coronavirus raging, it should not be a particular surprise to anyone.
 But also, that's really normal.
 People die.
 People die every month in the state of Wisconsin."
 The plaintiffs dropped the suit on November 16.

 Mueller v.
 Jacobs

 On November 27, 2020, attorney Karen L. Mueller petitioned the Wisconsin Supreme Court on behalf of her husband, Dean W. Mueller of Chippewa Falls.
 Mueller alleged that the Wisconsin Elections Commission encouraged the collection of absentee ballots via drop boxes, without the proper rule-making authority to do so.
 Mueller asked the court to invalidate ballots collected at drop-boxes, the number of which is unclear; hold a new election; or otherwise block the certification of the state's election results, where Joe Biden won by about 20,000 votes, and direct the state legislature to appoint electors.

-On December 3, the Wisconsin Supreme Court denied the petition in a 4-3 ruling.
+On December 3, the Wisconsin Supreme Court denied the petition in a 4–3 ruling.
 The court's conservative justices dissented, including Chief Justice Patience Drake Roggensack, and said, "This court cannot continue to shirk its institutional responsibilities to the people of Wisconsin."